-The Leading Scholar Award recognizes resident and non-resident students who have demonstrated outstanding leadership and scholarly achievements both in and outside the classroom.
+Michigan Tech’s premier scholarship program recognizes resident and non-resident high school seniors who have demonstrated outstanding leadership and scholarly achievements both in and outside the classroom.

-The essay question: Write a one page essay response on the following topic: "Leaders have the ability to ask outstanding questions that make people think and inspire action.
+Essay Question for fall 2023 applicants: Write a one page essay response (3,000 character maximum including spaces) on the following topic: "Leaders have the ability to ask outstanding questions that make people think and inspire action.
 What question do you feel you should answer for this scholarship application?
-Tell us your question, and provide your answer.
-There is no wrong answer (or question), so have fun--and don't be afraid to think outside the box."
+Tell us your question, and provide your answer—be sure to draw on your leadership experience or include your future leadership goals in your response.
+There is no wrong answer (or question), so have fun—and don't be afraid to think outside the box."

 Academically talented high school seniors with leadership experience are encouraged to apply.
 In general, applicants should meet the following academic guidelines:

 - 3.30 or higher cumulative GPA at time of application (on a 4.00 scale)

 Finalists will be selected based on acceptance status, essay, and involvement.

 - Students must apply for admission to Michigan Tech by November 1.

 - Complete the Leading Scholar Award application by November 1.
 Create an account using your personal email address and set your own password.
 If you have already set up your Application Portal or applied for Michigan Tech scholarships, log in to your current account.